rickstaa/tmux-notify/README.md

 Pretty naive approach actually.
 Checks if pane content ends in $ every 10 seconds.
 Will add other prompt end characters as needed.

+### Add additional bash suffixes

+The tmux notify script uses your bash prompt suffix to check whether a command has finished.
+It looks for the `$`, `#`, `%` and `>` suffixes by default.
+If you customise your shell to use different bash suffixes, you can add them by putting `set -g @tnotify-prompt-suffixes 'put your comma-separated bash suffix list here" in the `.tmux.conf\` file.

 ## Contributing

 Contributions to this repository are welcome.
 See the [contribution guidelines](contributing.md) for more information.